 The third question is, how important is it?
 What happens when the addicted behavior can’t occur?
 If there is no wine in the house to have with dinner, is dinner held up while someone goes to get the wine?
 If the prescription bottle is empty, what happens?
 Is there a mood change, irritability, panic, or anger?
 Is it important to make sure that there is always a supply available of whatever it is that is used?

 So how can we help them?
 If you feel like a loved one is dependent on drugs or alcohol you can try to address your concerns with them.
 Ask advice from Intervention Services.
 They will provide all the information you need.
 If the addict isn’t willing to hear you, or simply doesn’t agree with you, that doesn’t mean there isn’t a problem – it just mean that you have to focus on taking care of yourself.
 Get the support you need to cope with the situation.
-Addiction Rehab Center will help you and support you and they’ll make sure to provide the tools that you need to stay safe, sane, and well cared for.
+Recovery Treatment Substance Abuse will help you find the support you need to get clean.
 Regardless of what people around you might be doing.
-In Addiction Rehab Center, you’re in the right place.